MicrosoftDocs/dynamics365-guidance/guidance/techtalks/get-started-conduct-process-governance.md

 4. **Analyze phase**

-    During analysis, organizations identify issues and opportunities for improvement, focusing on areas like outdated policies, ineffective controls, workflow barriers, and low customer satisfaction.
+    During analysis, organizations identify issues and opportunities for improvement.
+They can focus on areas such as outdated policies, ineffective controls, workflow barriers, and low customer satisfaction.

 5. **Design phase**